JCentercreation/javiercarrilloblog.com/AboutShort.markdown

 </style>
 <body>
 <h1 style="font-size: 60px"><b>About</b></h1>
 <p>Hi, I'm Javi (short for Javier).
-I'm a mechanical and industrial engineer who has been working the most of my life as a software developer, so I like to consider myself a software engineer.
-Few years ago I developed powertrain control software for companies like Nissan or SEAT, and now I work as a freelancer using my coding skills for helping small business to reduce cost, time saving and enhance customer and employees experience.</p>
+I'm a mechanical and industrial engineer who has been working the most of my life as a software developer, so I like to consider myself a software engineer.</p>
-<p>I currently live in Alicante (Spain), but I aslo lived and worked in Valencia (Spain), Barcelona (Spain) and Cranfield (UK)</p>
+<p>Few years ago I developed powertrain control software for companies like Nissan or SEAT, and now I work as a freelancer using my coding skills for helping small business to reduce cost, time saving and enhance customer and employees experience.</p>
 <p>I like to write software, to write about it and to teach it.
-Thats why I started this blog.
+That's why I started this blog.
 I hope it is useful for you in someway :)</p>
 </body>